 Notice to the Profession - Changes to the Parental Leave Assistance Program

-On November 22, 2012, Convocation approved an extension of the Parental Leave Assistance Program (PLAP).
-It also approved the adoption of a means test by which an applicant must have a net annual practice income of less than $50,000 to be eligible for the PLAP.
-The new means test will be effective as of January 1, 2014, subject to confirmation of any tax implications of the new model.
+On November 22, 2012, Convocation approved an extension of the Parental Leave Assistance Program (PLAP) and the adoption of a means test by which an applicant must have a net annual practice income of less than $50,000 to be eligible for the PLAP.
+The means test is effective as of January 1, 2014.

-During the extension of the pilot project, the Equity Committee will continue to explore options to meet the objectives of PLAP in keeping women in practice by reducing the financial hardship faced by lawyers in sole and small firms during parental leaves.
+The Retention of Women Working Group and the Equity Committee will continue to explore options to meet the objectives of PLAP in keeping women in practice by reducing the financial hardship faced by lawyers in sole and small firms during parental leaves.

-The Law Society's three-year pilot "Parental Leave Assistance Program" (PLAP) is in place to make it possible for more lawyers to maintain their practice after the birth or adoption of a child.
+The Law Society's PLAP is in place to make it possible for more lawyers to maintain their practice after the birth or adoption of a child.

 The program provides financial benefits to practising lawyers in firms of five lawyers or fewer who do not have access to other maternity, parental, or adoption financial benefits under public or private plans and who meet the eligibility criteria.

 The PLAP was one of the nine recommendations developed by the Law Society's Retention of Women Working Group and is designed to empower women to take charge of their careers and assist in maintaining the viability of small firms and sole practices.
 The Law Society approved PLAP in May 2008 and launched the program in 2009.